Chiaramartina/FakeNeBe/README.md

-# Fake News Classification on LIAR Dataset with DistilBERT
+# Truth or Lie?
+Fake News Classification using the LIAR dataset.

 ## Overview
 This project implements a **fake news classification system** using the [LIAR dataset](https://aclanthology.org/P17-2067.pdf), a collection of 12.8K short political statements labeled for truthfulness.